jbampton/ruby-eclipse-cheatsheets-to-dita/README.md

 [&#8593;](#eclipse-cheat-sheets-xml-to-dita-with-ruby-xsl-nokogiri) [&#8595;](#contributions)

-Ruby also ships with 'ri' a tool used to display information about Ruby Classes, modules and methods from your terminal
+Ruby also ships with `ri` a tool used to display information about Ruby Classes, modules and methods from your terminal

-A lot of people don't know 'ri' exists and use google search instead.
+A lot of people don't know `ri` exists and use google search instead.

 ### man ri